Assess if Training Participants Are Learning: Top 3 Ways

 Learning objectives without business objectives have very little “teeth” and are likely to be treated as “training events” instead of change initiatives to improve on-the-job behavior and performance.

-How to Assess if Training Participants are Learning
+How to Assess if Training Participants Are Learning and Improving Performance

 1. Assessment Centers